roopa123-web/tableau/README.md

 10) Parameters: For the above question, display the Selection’s Average Sales using a Reference Line.

-#module 8
-1) Create a Symbol Map showing the Sales of Super store.
-Display the Population Data of US as the Data Layer.

-2) Divide United States into 3 different territories using the selection tools and Visual Grouping concept.
-Display the profit of each territory as a Label.
-Hint: Group using (Country,State)

-3) Create a Map of United States showing different states on the WMS map.
-Link to the WMS Map: http://ows.terrestris.de/osm/service

-4) Using the “Bank of China Branches.csv” file given, plot all the branches of “Bank of China” on a world Map.
-Hint: Use Custom Geo coding to import the new geographic role for “Branch”.
-CSV file with the Latitude and Longitude information for all the branches is given (Bank of China Branches - Custom Geocoding.csv)

-5) Use the “hong_kong_mtr.png” image and generate coordinates for all the stations on the “Island Line” and “Kwun Tong Line”.
-Hongkong MTR.xlsx data source is provided.

 #module 9
 Create an interactive dashboard to display the Sales of Superstore.
 Use Filter, Highlight and URL Actions.